-Fresh and green are the

-pasturesThe poor man left to travel a whole

-year and burned in exile from his friend,

-And burning he was cooked, and so

-returned, and once again drew near to

-the friend's house.
-He knocked at the

-door in great fearfulness lest from his

-lips discourteous words may fall.If I should walk in the valley of

-darkness no evil would I fear.The poor man left to travel a whole

-year and burned in exile from his friend,

-And burning he was cooked, and so

-returned, and once again drew near to

-the friend's house.
-He knocked at the

-door in great fearfulness lest from his

-lips discourteous words may fall.
+The poor man left to travel a whole year and burned in exile from his friend.
+And burning he was cooked, and so returned, and once again drew near to the friend's house.
+He knocked at the door in great fearfulness lest from his lips discourteous words may fall.
+His friend called out, "Who stands outside my door?"

-He answered, It's you at the door, O friend.'
+He answered, "It's you at the door, O friend."

-He replied, 'Come in, now that you are I. There is no room in this house for two 'I's.
+He replied, "Come in, now that you are I. There is no room in this house for two I's."
 (Masnavi 3052)

-Alleluia!
 Give thanks to the Lord for he is good, for his love endures forever.
+Let the children of Israel say:

+"His love endures forever."
+Let those who fear the Lord say:

+"His love endures forever."

+I called to the Lord in my

+distress:

-Let the children of Israel say: "His love endures forever."
-Let those who fear the Lord sav: "His love endures forever."
-I called to the Lord in my distress; he answered and freed me.
-The Lord is at my side: I do not fear.
+he answered and freed me.
+The Lord is at my side; I do not fear.

 What can people do against me?

-The Lord is at my side as my helper; It is better to take refuge in the Lord than to trust in people; Open to me the gates of holiness: I will enter and give thanks.
+The Lord is at my side as my helper;

+It is better to take refuge in the Lord

+than to trust in people; Open to me the gates of holiness:

+I will enter and give thanks.

 This is the Lord's own gate where the just may enter.

-A Reading from the Tao Te Ching

 Can you coax your mind from its wandering and keep to the original oneness?

 Can you let your body become supple as a newborn child's?

 Can you cleanse your inner vision until you see nothing but the light?

 Can you love people and lead them without imposing your will?

 Can you deal with the most vital matters by letting events take their course?

 Can you step back from your own mind and thus understand all things?

 Giving birth and nourishing, having without possessing, acting with no expectations, Leading and not trying to control: this is the supreme virtue.

-Matthew 5: 13-16